admin-shell-io/id/aas/3/1/README.md

 ## SubmodelElementList/value
  Submodel elements contained in the list.

- [https://admin-shell.io/aas/3/1/SubmodelElementList/value](https://admin-shell.io/aas/3/1/SubmodelElementList/value)The attribute value of the SubmodelElementList class as defined in IDTA-01001-3-1.
+ [https://admin-shell.io/aas/3/1/SubmodelElementList/value](https://admin-shell.io/aas/3/1/SubmodelElementList/value) The attribute value of the SubmodelElementList class as defined in IDTA-01001-3-1.

 ## SubmodelElementList/valueTypeListElement
  The submodel element type of the submodel elements contained in the list